The Allee House

 For many years, refuge volunteers and members of Friends opened the Allee House for tours on spring and fall weekends.
 The tours, which were open to the general public, were conducted by a docent clad in a period costume who discussed the architecture of the house and the history of its occupants.
 Other special events were held in the house from time to time.

 Following decades of neglect, the house has fallen into disrepair.
-Except for some minor cosmetic restorations made by the state of Delaware in the 1960's, nothing has been done to repair the structural damage or address its causes.
+Except for some minor cosmetic restorations made by the state of Delaware in the 1960's, little had been done to repair the structural damage or address its causes.
 The public tours were discontinued several years ago when the house was deemed to be unsafe for occupancy due to sagging floors and chimney damage.

 An architectural and structural assessment commissioned by the USFWS found that the house remains in remarkably good condition, but needs immediate remediation to save it from settling further into the marsh.
 Without remediation, the foundation will continue to settle until the house collapses.
 In addition, much else needs to be done inside and outside to restore the house.
 Needless to say, all this work will cost a great deal of money; the estimate for remediation and restoration of the Allee House and the ice house is about $1.1 million.